-- The objectives within the Standard LEP Instrument relate to the provision of low-impact residential development in areas with special ecological, scientific or aesthetic values. - Mandatory land uses to be included in the zone are restricted to dwelling houses, home occupations, roads and environmental protection works.
-There are also a few mandatory prohibited uses. - It is recommended that: - Additional permitted uses in the E4 zone include bed and breakfast accommodation, group homes and secondary dwellings.
-These uses can be compatible with the protection of environmental values, while allowing some additional residential development to occur on these sites. - The E4 zone be applied where a combination of ecological values and risks support greater restrictions on land uses and development. - Isolated lots that meet these criteria would not be zoned E4.
-The zone would be applied to lots in groups. - This zoning would fit well with the urban nature of Ku-ring-gai. - The Draft Background Paper on Managing Bushfire Risks Now and into the Future (Ku-ring-gai Council 2011) also recommends the use of the e4 zone to minimise bushfire risk.
-7 Areas visible from Middle Harbour would also be included for the purposes of scenic protection.
-The E4 zone in these locations will also provide valuable ecological protection to vegetation and habitat within these sites.
+- The objectives within the Standard LEP Instrument relate to the provision of low-impact residential development in areas with special ecological, scientific or aesthetic values.
+This zoning fits well with the urban nature of Ku-ring-gai - Mandatory land uses to be included in the zone are restricted to dwelling houses, home occupations, roads and environmental protection works.
+There are also a few mandatory prohibited uses. - Additional permitted uses in the E4 zone include bed and breakfast accommodation, group homes and secondary dwellings.
+These uses can be compatible with the protection of environmental values, while allowing some additional residential development to occur on these sites. - The zone has been applied in the following areas: - Where a combination of ecological values and risks support greater restrictions on land uses and development - Certain extreme risk bushfire prone lands identified as evacuation risks in the Draft Background Paper on Managing Bushfire Risks Now and into the Future (Ku-ring-gai Council 2011)6.
+The zone be has been extended to protect Regional Fauna Habitat in these areas, forming a transition between high conservation value land, e.g. land zoned E1 or E2 and other land. - Areas visible from Middle Harbour have also be included for the purposes of scenic protection.
+The E4 zone in these locations will also provide valuable ecological protection to vegetation and habitat within these sites

-6 The application of the E3 - Environmental Management zone where land is constrained by hazards is recognised by the Department of Planning (2009).
-The land use table would prohibit uses that would increase the evacuation risk in these areas, (such as secondary dwellings, seniors housing, dual occupancy and bed and breakfast), uses that may result in combustible materials being stored or used on the site, as well as development types that are mostly used by the more vulnerable members of the community.
+&lt;sup>6 The application of the E4 - Environmental Living where land is constrained by hazards is recognised by the Department of Planning (2009).
+The land use table would prohibit uses that would increase the evacuation risk in these areas, (such as child care centres, seniors housing, and group homes), uses that may result in combustible materials being stored or used on the site, as well as development types that are mostly used by the more vulnerable members of the community.